Mutthuram03/FocusGuard/README.md

 ## 📌 Overview

-WorkPulse analyzes user interaction patterns such as typing activity, mouse movement, tab switching, and idle time.
+FocusGuard analyzes user interaction patterns such as typing activity, mouse movement, tab switching, and idle time.
 Based on these signals, it determines productivity levels and proactively alerts users when inactivity is detected.

 This project demonstrates real-time state management, event handling, UI responsiveness, and behavior-driven analytics without relying on a backend.